asimkhan1993/Scripts/docker-commands.md

 ## -------- (Basic Commands)---------

 ### check running dockers
-docker ps -a
-docker container ls, docker ps -a,docker container ls -a
+docker ps -a ,docker container ls , docker container ls -a

 ### How to start the docker container
 docker start CONTAINER_ID